chsasank/chsasank.github.io/_posts/classic_papers/2020-10-22-darthmouth-artifical-intelligence-summer-resarch-proposal.md

 the motor situation appears to be a dual of the sensory situation, and progress can be reasonably fast only if the machine is equally capable of assembling an ensemble of “motor abstractions” relating its output activity to changes in the environment.
-Such “motor abstractions” can be valuable only if they relate to changes in the environment which can be detected by the machine as changes in the sensory situation, i.e., if they are related, through the structure of the environrnent, to the sensory abstractions that the machine is using.
+<label for="mn-10" class="margin-toggle">⊕</label><input type="checkbox" id="mn-10" class="margin-toggle"/>
 <span class="marginnote">
-S: It kinda sounds like sensory and motor abstractions are forward and backward passes of backprop respectively.
-Very interesting.
+S: May be I should read a Minsky's paper or two to understand what he means by motor and sensory abstractions.
+I now see the value of references thanks to the lack of references here!
 </span>
+Such “motor abstractions” can be valuable only if they relate to changes in the environment which can be detected by the machine as changes in the sensory situation, i.e., if they are related, through the structure of the environrnent, to the sensory abstractions that the machine is using.

 I have been studying such systems for some time and feel that if a machine can be designed in which the sensory and motor abstractions, as they are formed, can be made to satisfy certain relations, a high order of behavior may result.
 These